 A few apps get downloaded thousands of times, while others languish in their respective stores.
 Apps (or mobile sites) may flop because the content is blah, but the more likely — and avoidable — reason for limited daily active users (DAU) is a sub-par user experience.
 User experience (UX) encompasses all aspects of the end-user’s interaction with your site or app.
-Usability testing fails will ensure that your app or your mobile site languishes (or worse yet, generates negative brand perception!)
+Failing to do comprehensive usability testing will ensure that your app or your mobile site languishes (or worse yet, generates negative brand perception!)

 Recently, something happened that really blew my mind.
 I was trying to make a purchase on the Nordstrom Rack mobile site yet couldn’t because the “place order” button wasn’t in an active state.
 There were no form input errors, the checkout button simply wouldn’t ‘click.’